 Class 1A NIC values must also be adjusted to accommodate these "Payrolled benefits"

-HMRC’s February 2017 issue of the Employer Bulletin contained a few important reminders for those employers that have payrolled benefits:
+HMRC’s February 2019 issue of the Employer Bulletin contained a few important reminders for those employers that have entered into the voluntary payrolling of benefits:

 - A P11D must still be produced for any benefits you’ve not payrolled